azuravian/playnite-gamemediaprocessor/README.md

-# playnite-resizeimages
+# playnite-gamemediaprocessor
-Extension for Playnite to resize images in your library
+Extension for Playnite to provide multiple functions for editing images in your library.